IBMSpectrumComputing/lsf-kubernetes/doc/README_LSF.md

 - `LSB_JOBID`: The job ID
 - `LSB_TASKID`: The ID of this task in a parallel job.

+#### LSF Control Job

+LSF will create a control job that acts as a peer to the workload running in Kubernetes.
+The control job is responsible for a few things:
+- It will reserve the resource (cpu and memory) in LSF.
+The control job prevents pure LSF workload from overloading the compute host.
+- It acts as a proxy for LSF policy actions.
+For example, if the job has a runlimit, LSF will use the control job to monitor and take action if the job needs to be killed.

+For the tech preview, the control job is literally `sleep 1000000`.
+There is an assumption that the sleep command is available in the `$PATH` on the execution host.
+If the control job execution fails with the [error code 127](https://www.tldp.org/LDP/abs/html/exitcodes.html), it means that sleep can't be found in the execution environment.
+One possible fix is to make sure that the sleep binary exists in both `/bin` and `/usr/bin`.

+#### Pod service credential

-**Note**: Some of the examples will use the Kubernetes API from within the container to find the IP addresses of pods that are part of the same parallel job.
+Some of the examples will use the Kubernetes API from within the container to find the IP addresses of pods that are part of the same parallel job.
 Recent versions of Kubernetes don't allow API access without configuring a role binding for the service accounts.
 To configure this, run these commands:

 ```
 $ echo >> rbac.yaml << END